devminds-ch/project-cplusplus/README.md

 # C++ Training Project by [devminds GmbH](https://devminds.ch)

-This C++ Project is used for DevOps CI/CD trainings.
+This C++ project is used for DevOps CI/CD trainings.

 The project contains an application providing a CLI to calculate the sum of two numbers: